shmuelhizmi/react-multi-threaded/README.md

 export default AsUIComponent(Gif);
 ```

-now the we are done with the UI components let's move on to some layout components
+now that we are done with the UI components let's move on to creating some layout components, those components will define our app logic and layout.

 `// src/components/Layout/App.jsx`

 ```jsx